Art-Sells/Arells/Build-Notes.md

 ##### Home Page:
 10 years, 5 years, 1 year, 6 months, 90 days, 30 days, 7 days, 24 hours, 6 hours, 1 hours (load whichever time frame from 24 hours first, to 7 days, prioritize days then months then years in regards to the highest percentage increase).

+## HPM SDK
+- Free SDK for any developer to adopt and integrate into their financial and market based systems.

 ## Code Name: Project Omega